rootless-containers/rootlesscontaine.rs/content/getting-started/common/sysctl.md

 kernel.unprivileged_userns_clone=1
 ```

-And then run the following command to reload the new sysctl configuration:
+Then run the following command to reload the new sysctl configuration:
 ```console
 $ sudo sysctl --system
 ```